PiOstberg/github.io/src/content/posts/wyvern.md

     </div>
 </div>

+<br><br>

-## Reflection
+# Reflection <a name="reflection"></a>

-Since C++ doesn't have native class reflection I developed my own system that takes advantage of static template variables.
+Because C++ doesn't have native class reflection I developed my own system that takes advantage of static template variables.
+Allowing classes to be reflected at near compile-time, with only some work being done at application startup.

 Reflecting a class is as simple as using the `REFLECT_CLASS()` helper macro (which expands into actual code, *unlike a certain AAA engine*).
 The reflection system will automatically detect the `createInstance` and `parseInstance` functions if they are present.